Group37-Materials/Group37/A4/README.md

     "Wood": 0.03

-## Function to calculate and sum surface area, volume, and identify materials for specified element ty
+## Function to calculate and sum surface area, volume, and identify materials for specified element ty.
 This part will loop through the model and extract volumes and areas.
     #def calculate_surface_area_volume_and_materials(element_type):
     # Clear previous totals
     area_totals.clear()